PRIDE-R/prideR/README.md

 Currently, the following domain entities are supported:

 * Projects as S4 objects, including methods to get them from PRIDE by accession and `as.data.frame`
-* A data frame with Projects (in ways of deprecation in favor of S4 class based methods)
+* Protein identifications associated with a project, as S4 objects, including methods to get them from PRIDE by project accession and `as.data.frame`
-* A data frame with Proteins, in the context of a given project (deprecating as previous)
+* PSM identifications associated with a project, as S4 objects, including methods to get them from PRIDE by project accession and `as.data.frame`

 ### Installation